 To create a transition in Fountain, prefix your text with the greater-than symbol (>).

-The book's title page.
-It reads "Introduction to Linux."
+>ANGLE ON: The book's title page.
+It reads "Introduction to Linux." >FADE OUT.

 You can use many other markdown conventions in your screenplays, such as asterisks to italicize, embolden, and underline text.
 And there are yet more rules in Fountain for edge cases and stylistic exceptions, but these four rules are all you need most of the time.